If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 Extended maternity leave is also available for women who cannot perform their job because it puts their pregnancy at risk.
 Extended benefits are also offered to breastfeeding mothers if their job prevents them to nurse.
-After the birth, breastfeeding mothers are eligible for two paid, half-hour daily breaks to either feed or express milk.
-Both are also accessed through the social security.
+After birth, breastfeeding mothers are eligible for two paid, half-hour daily breaks to either feed or express milk.
+Both are available through social security.

-Support for mothers after the birth or adoption is slightly limited in Spain, principally because women have relied on strong family networks and there has been less of a need than in other countries.
+Support for mothers after birth or adoption is slightly limited in Spain.
+Women often rely on strong family networks.
 You can, however, always visit the midwife at your local health center for help or questions, or visit a pediatrician.
 In some popular expat areas, you can also find English-speaking mothers groups and midwives for support.
 However, most women go back to work immediately after the 16 weeks, which means mother and baby groups are less common.
 Thus, the standard option for daycare is the nursery (guarderia), which often takes children from a few months old and upward.

 Child benefits in Spain

-If your family experiences financial difficulties because of your children’s birth or adoption, various benefits are available, provided you are resident in Spain.
+If your family experiences financial difficulties because of your child’s birth or adoption, various benefits are available if you are a resident of Spain.